Bonzie (musician): Zone on Nine and Reincarnation

-A music video for the song "Crescent" shortly followed, featuring BONZIE nude in bodypaint depicting an AI investigating the mind.

 In September 2020, BONZIE released a single and animated music video for a song entitled "alone".
 It was written by BONZIE and co-produced with DJ Camper.
 NPR's All Songs Considered premiered the track, writing "brilliantly talented.
 The atmospherics in this song are stunning."
 In the All Songs Considered podcast, NPR's Bob Boilen also announced a forthcoming full length album.
-The music video for "alone" was animated by Japanese hand-paint artist Miyo Sato and won a number of international film festival awards.
-The New York Times also wrote about the song remarking that "the isolation is palpable," and named it one of the Best Songs of 2020.
+The music video for "alone" was animated by Japanese hand-paint artist Miyo Sato.
+The New York Times named it one of the Best Songs of 2020.

 The third full-length album entitled Reincarnation was released in March 2021.
 In a feature long-form article in The New York Times, Jon Pareles wrote "It would be the continuation of a fully independent career that has consistently yielded richly melodic and mysterious songs."

-Pareles reviewed the album and included portions of an interview with BONZIE, as well as Steve Albini, who said "I was impressed by her drive and her seriousness at a very early age".
-The article appeared in print in the Arts section of The New York Times.
+2023-Present

+In December 2023, BONZIE released her first single since 2021 called, “Spiritual Violence.”
+The new single was followed by “Citrus,” which was released January 24, 2024.
+In March 2024, BONZIE release an EP titled Live at EastWest, which featured two live recordings of her recent single “Spiritual Violence” and her 2020 single, “alone.”
+With the release of Live at EastWest, BONZIE teased her fourth album would be released in 2024.